Achievable logoAchievable logo

 Consciousness

-Consciousness is our awareness of both internal sensations and the external world.
+Consciousness is your awareness of both internal sensations and the external world.
 This includes:

-• Internal awareness: Recognizing bodily signals like pain, hunger, thirst, and sleepiness, as well as our own thoughts and emotions.
+• Internal awareness: Recognizing bodily signals like pain, hunger, thirst, and sleepiness, as well as your own thoughts and emotions.

 • External awareness: Perceiving environmental stimuli such as sunlight, warmth, and the sound of a friend’s voice.

-Consciousness exists on a continuum—from full alertness during wakefulness to the deep inactivity of sleep.
-While being awake involves high sensory awareness, active thought, and behavior, sleep is a state of reduced physical activity and sensory perception.
-Additional states include daydreaming, intoxication, and medically induced unconsciousness.
+Consciousness exists on a continuum - from full alertness during wakefulness to the deep inactivity of sleep.
+Wakefulness involves high sensory awareness, active thought, and purposeful behavior.
+Sleep, in contrast, involves reduced physical activity and decreased sensory perception.
+Other states along this continuum include daydreaming, intoxication, and medically induced unconsciousness.

 States of consciousness